 Businesses that rely on recurring customer payments know that reliable, predictable cash flow enable a business to better plan for growth, meet financial obligations and if managed properly can create a more valuable business valuation.

 There are significant challenges to optimizing recurring payment collection.
 Most businesses spend a significant amount of time and money acquiring new customers.
-You are counting on these new customers adding to your rrecurring revenue stream.
+You are counting on these new customers adding to your recurring revenue stream.

 By adding an ACH recurring payment solution OR by actively recruiting your customer base to adopt ACH payments you win on both reducing payment fees and payment declines.

-What are Recurring ACH Payment Collection Options
+What are your Recurring ACH Payment Collection Options?

 We will examine three.

 An ACH Virtual Terminal is a web-based hub that allows businesses to securely accept single and/or recurring payments via ACH [echeck] or credit/debit card.
-A Virtual Terminal allows the management of Credit Card and ACH transactions, and provides businesses with a secure web browser software application for payment acceptance.
+A Virtual Terminal allows the management of Credit Card and recurring ACH transactions, and provides businesses with a secure web browser software application for payment acceptance.

 Transactions can be one-times or scheduled, and scheduled transactions can be single future or recurring ACH transactions.
 The Virtual Terminal can be utilized for transactions by organizations who have preexisting credit card merchant accounts.